 Fringe Pool Methodology

-All University employees have certain fringe benefits that are associated with their University appointments.
+All university employees have certain fringe benefits that are associated with their university appointments.
 The fringe benefits pool method is a concept involving the establishment of different employee groups, each of which includes employees with similar fringe benefits.
-Once the various employee groups are established, the fringe benefits costs of each group are pooled to determine the fringe benefits rate for each group to be used in budgeting and accounting for University fringe benefits.
+Once the various employee groups are established, the fringe benefits costs of each group are pooled to determine the fringe benefits rate for each group to be used in budgeting and accounting for university fringe benefits.

 Under the fringe benefits pool method, fringe benefits are budgeted and expensed as a percentage of actual salary or wage costs.
 Each salary Institutional Account (5002 - 5797) is assigned to one of the twelve categories (referred to as “fringe pools”).
 Fringe charge rates are analyzed and reviewed annually prior to the beginning of the annual budget cycle and adjusted to reflect differences between the rates charged and actual benefits costs as well as future benefit projections.
 Most of the fringe charge rates are approved by a federal agency (Division of Cost Allocation) prior to the rates being finalized.